 The real estate agent’s mantra of “location, location, location” still holds true today.
 Proximity to school, work, and leisure activities such as parks, lakes, walking trails, and shopping are critical to finding a home that works for you and your family.
 After identifying several houses in your price range and desired location, focus on these four things to regain the thrill of selecting a home to call your own.

 You want a neighborhood where you feel comfortable taking a stroll or enjoying a day outdoors with friends and family.
 The lack of outdoor activity seen in your prospective neighborhood may or may not mean what you think.
 First-time home buyers shouldn’t base the security of a community on its outward appearances.
-Fortunately, they don’t have to with free services such as CrimeReports and SpotCrime.
+Fortunately, they don’t have to with free services such as SpotCrime.
 Enter the address of the home and select the vicinity, i.e., number of miles you’d like the reports to cover, and receive recent crime data based on local police reports.

 2) Neighborhood Quality